 Contrasting Colors and Materials

 Contrasting colors involve light and dark shades that create balance and visual appeal in a kitchen.
-If you want to use contrast for a dramatic first impression in your kitchen, you can use colors on the exact opposite sides of the color wheel, such as red and green.
+If you want to use contrast for a dramatic first impression in your kitchen, choose colors from opposite sides of the color wheel, such as red and green.
+Modern kitchens often feature bold contrasts, while traditional kitchens opt for softer color combinations.

-Besides contrasting colors, the modern design also features the use of contrasting materials.
-Since most cabinets are wood, you could pair wood cabinetry with natural stone-look vinyl flooring for an aesthetically appealing, dramatic contrast.
-Think about what flooring, countertops and cabinet materials would create a nice contrast without clashing with one another.
+Besides contrasting colors, modern design can also contrast materials.
+Since most cabinets are wood, you could pair wood cabinetry with stone-style vinyl flooring for an aesthetically appealing, dramatic contrast.

 Same Materials

-Create a cohesive look for your kitchen by using the same or similar materials throughout.
+Create a cohesive look in your kitchen by using the same or similar materials throughout.

-If you decide to install oak cabinets, for instance, you may want to establish a design theme with hardwood flooring.
-Since oak cabinetry has unique color variations, choosing oak floors would still give your kitchen a distinct appearance.
-You could also pair natural stone countertops with vinyl tile that looks like natural stone at a fraction of the cost.
+If you install oak cabinets, for instance, you may want to establish a design theme with hardwood flooring.
+Since oak has unique color variations, choosing oak floors and cabinets would still give your kitchen visual interest.
+You can also explore options of flooring for countertops uniformity, like pairing natural stone counters with vinyl tile that looks like stone at a fraction of the cost.

 Same Colors